 A Included in occupational specialty: GPA of 2.0 or higher must be maintained in the area of occupational specialty.
+It is recommended that students intending to transfer work closely with their academic advisor and transfer destination.

 ELECTRICAL SYSTEMS TECHNOLOGY